-- Voucher Request: - When a family is eligible to request a voucher, they must do so in writing using the voucher request form provided at the property (See

-Appendix 2).

-- The written request must be submitted to the management office at the covered property or at HACA's Central Administration building. - Once received, the property management staff or central office staff will forward the request to the Admissions Department to be placed on the Choice Mobility waiting list.
+- Voucher Request: - When a family is eligible to request a voucher, they must do so in writing using the Choice Mobility Voucher applicationvoucher request form provided at the property.
+(See Appendix 2). - The application written request must be submitted to the management office at the covered property or at HACA's Central Administration building. - Once received, the property management staff or central office staff will forward the request to the Admissions Department to be placed on the Choice Mobility waiting list.